Search Engine Optimisation (SEO)

 It’s so important that SEO (Search Engine Optimisation) is a significant element of your digital marketing strategy.
-By employing methods to help make your website more appealing to search engines, you can notably boost your visibility on Google.
+By employing methods to help make your website more appealing to search engines, you can notably boost traffic to your website and your visibility on Google.

 If you’re not found in Google Search, you don’t exist.

 As the top driver of website traffic, it’s impossible to ignore the opportunities that a high organic search ranking can offer a business.
 A presence amongst the search results is essentially an around-the-clock storefront, putting your brand in front of customers in the exact moment that they are looking for your product or service.

 Furthermore, a ‘Page One’ position brings with it an element of trust amongst users and positions your business as an authority in your industry.